r-c-f/waynergy/README.md

 default to `HYPR`.
 If `idle-inhbibit/method` is `mouse`, then a relative move of 0,0 is sent (this is the default).

-The mouse approach prevents any clashes with keys, but will prevent cursor hiding.

-For GNOME, the `gnome` method will use `gnome-session-inhibit`, and is required for inhibition to work.
-This should be automatically detected if no method is set, based on compositor name.
+For GNOME, `gnome-session-inhibit` is used instead.
+This should be automatically detected.

 Synergy upstream seems to no longer support this; if your screenlocker never triggers set `idle-inhibit/enable` to `false`.
 Barrier and input-leap seem